Forge Voice vs Ruby Receptionists

 Feature Forge Voice Ruby Receptionists

-Languages supported English & Spanish native, 30+ languages available English primary, Spanish via bilingual receptionists (no coverage for 30+ other languages)
+Languages supported English and Spanish native on every call English primary, Spanish via bilingual receptionists when staffed

 Agent type Fully AI, custom brand voice Human receptionist team, Portland-based